 Evaporative coolers work partly by cooling the air inside the house and partly by creating a cooling breeze.
 To work effectively some windows or doors need to be left open so the cooled moist air can be exhausted from the house.

 Ducted evaporative coolers are available in both standard and inverter models.
 Inverter models have a variable speed (or inverter-driven) motor, resulting in lower running costs.

 Window/wall mounted and portable evaporative coolers are available to cool small rooms or to provide spot cooling.

 As the cooling effect of evaporative systems relies on evaporating moisture from the wet filter pad, they work best in hot, dry conditions.
 They are not well suited to humid conditions.

 If the outside air is humid, the cooling effect of the unit is limited because the water will not evaporate as easily from the pads.
-As a guide, Melbourne's average humidity on a summer afternoon is between 40 and 50%, while in Mildura it's between 20 and 30%.
+As a guide, Melbourne's average humidity on a summer afternoon is between 40 and 50 per cent, while in Mildura it's between 20 and 30 per cent.
 Both of these areas can use evaporative coolers, although they are more effective in Mildura's drier climate.

 Evaporative coolers use both electricity and water.
 Actual running costs will depend on the cooling capacity of the unit and the fan speed that you choose.